jeffgrider/Cosabody/README.md

 bottomLine ($)       = topLineRevenue + feedCostSaved − extraFeedNeeded − productCost
 ```

 The bottom-line decomposition is shown directly in the calculator as an audit trail.
 Top-line revenue is gross.
-Bottom-line subtracts only Cosabody product cost and the net change in feed cost (extra feed needed minus FCR efficiency savings); it does NOT subtract incremental processing, placement, labor, or other variable costs that scale with output.
+Bottom-line subtracts only Cosabody™ product cost and the net change in feed cost (extra feed needed minus FCR efficiency savings); it does NOT subtract incremental processing, placement, labor, or other variable costs that scale with output.

 ### Layer